 At Rollac, we’re often asked, “How much do hurricane shutters cost?”
 The answer is as simple as “How much does a house cost?”
 The total varies depending on the size, type, quantity, quality, time of year, and location of the hurricane shutters.

-The Cost of Different Hurricane Shutters Types
+The Cost of Different Hurricane Shutter Types in 2025

 Storm Panels

-Unlike other options, storm panels are affordable because of their simple design.
+Storm panels are affordable because of their simple design.
 All you're paying for is the cost of materials and labor.
 Unlike automated storm shutters, no engineered system is required to install and uninstall them.

 Though this type of hurricane shutter can be bought at big-box stores, it's recommended that you buy them from a company that specializes in this type of product and have them professionally installed when the time comes.